fluree/developers-site/docs/concepts/core-concepts/indexes.md

 children nodes and so on down to the leaf nodes, which contain the raw Flake data.
-New Flakes from transactions get pushed into the the leaf nodes where they belong (based on sort order, so `spot`, `psot`, `post`, and `opst`) and nodes will split if the exceed 100kb.
+New Flakes from transactions get pushed into the the leaf nodes where they belong (based on sort order, so `spot`, `psot`, `post`, and `opst`) and nodes will split if they exceed 100kb.
 Because new Flakes will likely end up in a minimal set of leaf nodes, only those nodes are updated, along with their parents (branch nodes), meaning any index node not affected by new data remains untouched and can also remain active in any upstream cache.